 - Completing required maintenance on buses with excessive exhaust emissions

 The Company has invested heavily in an on-board electronic camera system which is currently fitted to 500 buses in the fleet.
 This system consists of a device which captures sights and sounds inside and outside of the vehicle.
 It is triggered by abrupt driving action and records eight seconds before and after such an event.
 This video clip is automatically downloaded to the supervisor’s personal computer and is then used as a tool to correct faulty driving habits.
 The system gives an accurate recording in the event of accidents and general incidents which cannot be challenged in any way.
 Golden Arrow intends to extend this system to all of its vehicles.

-Driver of the Year Award 2012 • Click on images to enlarge
+Driver of the Year Award 2013 • Click to view full image and enlarge